ScottLinnn/Papers-System/README.md

 -	Analysis on query execution steps is hard to understand…not sure if it’s my problem
 -	As a paper focusing on comparing existing systems rather than building some new stuff, I think it can be much shorter.

+## Armbrust21

+An overview of the main idea

+The two-tier architecture of having a data lake storing different types of data and a data warehouse running analytical queries from the lake is too redundant and inefficient.
+It proposes a unified architecture that tries to combine the query performance of warehouse and direct accesses to data of lake by using open format to store data and build some classical DB optimization upon it.
+This thing, called Lakehouse, has been shown to have “not bad” query performance compared to warehouse with other advantages on management and good support for ML/Data science.

+Key findings / takeaways from the paper
+- Current open format is not optimal, more work needs to be done.
+- Companies are using this architecture, it has a promising future!

+I think this is essentially a "unifying" problem.
+We have different, specialized ways to handle different formats of data due to some reasons, it's sort of determined that we need to unify their accesses/processing one day.